What to do during high winds

 • Stay informed.
 Don’t forget to take wind into account when calculating just how bundled up you need to be.

-Wind and Storms
+Wind and storms

 Wind can cause plenty of damage on its own, but it often arrives hand-in-hand with other forms of nasty weather that can compound the danger.
-Straight-line wind that precedes a thunderstorm is known as a derecho and can create considerable chaos even before the heavy rains and lightning bolts arrive on the scene.
+Straight-line wind that precedes a thunderstorm is known as a derecho and can create considerable chaos even before heavy rains and lightning bolts arrive on the scene.

 If the windstorm comes in wintertime and is accompanied by heavy snowfall that limits visibility, it’s likely to be classified as a blizzard, which carries its own set of precautions you should take to ensure the safety and security of your home and family.